Color Theory: Analogous and Monochromatic Colors

 If you could go back in time and tell yourself some tricks for mastering this faster, what would you say?

-Oh my, to be a master of anything!… I am so happy with how far I have come in the past 3 years since I got a “real” camera and began learning to shoot in manual.
+Oh my, to be a master of anything!… I am so happy with how far I have come in the past few years.
 I have loved the challenge and process of learning, growing and creating, not to mention the friendships and connections I have made – it’s been life changing!
 I have so much more to learn – I hope it never ends!

 How important is editing in your process?

 Editing, to me, is a way to polish and enhance what I have in camera.
 I start in LR with global adjustments and then into PS to do more specific fine tuning and cloning if needed.
-I don’t really try to change or alter the images I take too much – that’s just my style…others may approach their processing differently and that’s perfectly fine — they have their own style!
+Personal style is constantly evolving and changing...that's how we grow.
 It is up to the artist and their vision as to how they wish the audience to view and see the image, whether muted and serene, or vibrant with a lot of contrast.
-Especially for nature and landscape images, I strive to show and share what it is I saw…what drew me in to take a photo in the first place.
-Having said that, I do like how textures and overlays can really give personality and a certain “feel” to an image, particularly still life and other similar subject matter.
-I look forward to playing with that more in the future!
+For my nature and landscape images, I strive to show and share what it is I saw…what drew me in to take a photo in the first place.

 What gear and equipment do you use for accomplishing this?

-I have a Canon 5D Mark IV as well as a 70D.
-For landscapes, I mainly use a wide lens, usually no more than a 24mm.
+I have a Canon 5D Mark IV, which I shoot with almost exclusively, as well as a 70D.
+For landscapes, I mainly use a wide lens, my 11-24mm or my 24-70mm.
 Occasionally I will use a longer lens, but where I am and what I am attempting to capture is what dictates that.
-For food, flat lay and still life shoots, I usually use my 35 or 50mm, along with my 100mm macro for detail shots.
+For food, flat lay and still life shoots, I usually use my 24-70mm, my 35mm or 50mm, along with my 100mm macro for detail shots.

 What are your typical settings?